NiccoloSalvini/NiccoloSalvini/README.md

 - 🔭 I’m currently taking a PhD in Healthcare Systems Data Science & freelancing.
 My main focus is **robust and scalable Machine Learning and Data pipelines**

 - 🌟 I'm an intermediate **R Shiny developer**, mastering HTML, CSS and Javascript for highly customizable (custom events, widgets), scalable and secure web-apps/dashboards.
-My workflow in Shiny involves: {Golem}, {Charpente}, {shiny.semantic}, {shiny.fluent}.
+My workflow with Shiny involves: {Golem}, {Charpente}, {shiny.semantic}, {shiny.fluent}.
 I take care of the whole process from design to deployment to tests.

 - 👐 I'm a **Open Source and Open Data enthusiast**.
 I really like **web scraping/mining data** and I have built some cool API's to serve models or applications.
 I mainly use  [RSelenium (Selenium wrapper in R), {rvest}, beautifulsoup4 in Python]